DG-InClass/CPSC-1520-A03-Sep-2025/Agenda.md

 > ## Starter Kits
 >
+> I provide a number of starter kits through the term, which you can grab using the process described below.
+>
+> 📖 These starter kits often have lots of `ReadMe.md` files.
+That means I want you to **read** that information. 👀
+>
 > To grab a starting point for any in-class demos or practices, you can use [**tiged**](https://github.com/tiged/tiged) (based on [`degit`](https://github.com/Rich-Harris/degit) by Rich Harris, creator of Svelte).
 It will allow you to grab a copy of the starter kit folder to put into your student workbook.
 >
 > You will need to have `pnpm` installed and working on your computer.
 Run the following code in the terminal from the **root** of your repository: